RyanHaki/APCSPwebPage/_posts/2023-01-24-circletalk.md

 - What about Del Norte crowdsourcing?
 Could your project be better with crowdsourcing?

 Testing the Reviews and Events databases with a diverse group of students would be beneficial as it would provide more robust testing for their filtering and validation systems with a higher volume of entries.
 If we were to enlist a significant number of Del Norte students to contribute events and reviews to the site, we would have a stronger foundation to build upon.
 However, this approach would also come with the potential risk of an increase in spam.

+## 5.5
+### Notes
+- Creating a repository on GitHub requires selection of a license type.
+-  There are many lawyers who specialize in patents.
+- Qualcomm seeks compensation for derivative works and demands a royalty fee for the use of patents and ideas.
+- Using software under the GPL license may result in the loss of the ability to charge for the software and related patents.
+- The GPL open source license requires that any derivative work must be free and the code must be shared.
+- The cost of using software under the GPL license may be higher than expected due to the loss of the right to charge for the software and patents.
+- Open source licenses like the GPL have clear guidelines for sharing and distributing derivative works.
+- Companies such as Qualcomm strive to receive reimbursement for the usage of their patents and ideas, even in the context of open source software.

+## Creative Commons Zero v1.0 Universal

+The Creative Commons CC0 Public Domain Dedication waives all copyright claims on a work you have created, making it accessible to the public globally.

+## Open Source MIT License

+The MIT License permits the unrestricted use of code and the production and distribution of proprietary versions.
+Typically, the software author under the MIT License desires recognition, which can be as simple as including their name in the comments.
+Proprietary projects can be kept confidential on GitHub.

+## 5.6

+### Notes

+- Personal Identifiable Information (PII) refers to information that can identify a person.
+- This information can be easily obtained through social media, online searches, and other online activities.
+- It is important to be mindful of the information shared online, as it can be easily accessible by others.
+- Confidential information such as financial credentials, two-factor authentication codes, and social security numbers should be kept private.
+- Multi-factor authentication and biometric methods can increase the security of your systems.
+- Both Symmetric and Asymmetric Encryption can also boost the security of your systems.
+- Phishing and malware attacks pose a threat to the security of your PII.
+- Regularly reviewing your PII vulnerabilities and taking measures to protect your information is crucial.

+1) Personal Identifiable Information (PII) encompasses details that can identify a person, such as their name, social security number, date of birth, address, or phone number.
+Websites, apps, and organizations often gather and store PII in the field of computer science.
+In a project I encountered, PII was gathered from users through the registration process and utilized to customize their website experience.

+2) The revelation of PII can lead to severe consequences for individuals, including identity theft, financial fraud, and privacy breaches.
+Hence, it is crucial for organizations to securely manage and protect PII to prevent such incidents from taking place.
+Strong passwords are usually lengthy, complex, and unpredictable, making them challenging to guess or crack.
+In contrast, weak passwords are short, easily predictable, or frequently used.
+Two-factor authentication (2FA) can also be used to enhance authentication by requiring two forms of identification, such as something you know (such as a password) and something you possess (such as a smartphone), to access an account.

+3) Symmetric encryption is a technique where a single key is employed for both encryption and decryption.
+As a result, both the sender and receiver of the encrypted message must have access to the identical key for secure communication.
+Conversely, asymmetric encryption utilizes two distinct keys: one for encryption and another for decryption.
+This allows for secure communication between parties without the need for pre-exchanging the key.

+4) An instance of encryption utilized in AWS deployment is the implementation of Secure Sockets Layer (SSL) certificates, which encrypt the communication between a user's browser and a website to protect against eavesdropping and tampering.

+5)  To date, I have not fallen victim to any phishing scams.
+One type of phishing scam I am aware of involves an attacker sending an email that appears to come from a trusted source, such as a bank or e-commerce site, and requesting the recipient to click on a link or provide confidential information.
+Another popular phishing method involves creating a fake login page that mimics a legitimate website to deceive the user into entering their username and password.
+Additionally, phishing can also be carried out through malicious attachments.